 Beach Road Holiday Homes

-Beach Road Holiday Homes is a unique destination, set on 10 hectares amongst some of the most stunning natural bushland in South East Queensland and bordered by a 50km stretch of surf beach, Noosa River, Lake Cooroibah, Lake Cootharaba and the Noosa Everglades.
+Set on 10 hectares amongst some of the most stunning natural bushland bordered by a 50km stretch of surf beach, Noosa River and lakes.

 La Mer Penthouse

-This amazing north facing penthouse has views as far as the eye can see over looking Laguna Bay and Noosa National parks.
-Perfectly located in the heart of Hastings Street on Noosa's famous Main Beach.
+Located in the heart of Hastings Street, this north facing penthouse has views as far as the eye can see overlooking Laguna Bay and Noosa National parks.